 Students can check the list of the Hiyoshi Campus courses which have set written assignments, as well as the PDFs for the respective topics of these assignments.

 Makeup examinations will be held for students who, due to unavoidable reasons such as illness or unexpected accidents, were unable to take the semester-end examinations.

 These examinations are held for students who, due to unavoidable reasons such as illness or unexpected accidents, were unable to take the semester-end examinations.
-Applicable courses include all of the courses that were examined during the semester-end examinations period (online-exmination only and excluding foreign language courses).
+Applicable courses include all of the courses that were examined during the semester-end examinations period (however, this excludes foreign language courses).
 In order to take a makeup examination, it is necessary for students to complete the prescribed procedures.
-Please check the folowing procedure.
-Please be aware that a medical certificate will be required in cases when students miss the semester-end examinations due to illness.
+Please confirm the instructions for these procedures below.
+Please be aware that a medical certificate will be required in cases when students miss the semester-end examinations due to illness, and a delay certificate in cases of delayed trains.
 If there is anything you are unclear about the makeup examinations, please consult with the staff in charge of your faculty at the Hiyoshi Office of Student Services.

 ＊The makeup examinations timetable will be viewed using the links below.
 Please check the upper link for PEARL courses instructed in English.
 If you have also registered for courses instructed in Japanese, please check the lower link as well.

-＊Because additions or revisions may be made to either the timetable or the criteria for personal belongings during examinations, please be sure to regularly check the "Exam Timetable" on Education Support System.
+＊Because additions or revisions may be made to either the timetable or the criteria for personal belongings during examinations, please be sure to regularly check the Student Website and "News" on keio.jp.

 ◆Makeup Examination Applications◆

 Period : December 23 (Wed)- January 22 (Fri) 11:30 (Strict observance of the time limit is required)

 Date and Time : February 15 (Mon) 18:00